Mamzer

 In the Hebrew Bible and Jewish religious law, a mamzer (ממזר, lit., "estranged person"; plural mamzerim) is a person who is born as the result of certain forbidden relationships or incest (as it is defined by the Bible), or the descendant of such a person.
-Mamzer status (ממזרות) is not synonymous with the traditional western definition of illegitimacy, since it does not include children whose mothers were unmarried when they were born.
+Mamzer status (ממזרות) is not synonymous with the traditional Western definition of illegitimacy, since it does not include children born to unmarried mothers.

 Definition

 Etymology

 Some have explained the word mamzer as the masculine noun form derived from the root m-z-r, having a meaning of spoilt/corrupt.

 According to Strong's Concordance: "from an unused root meaning 'to alienate'; a mongrel, i. e., born of a Jewish father and a heathen mother".

 The Talmud explains the term homiletically as consisting of the words mum (defect) and zar (strange/alien), a euphemism for an illicit union in the person's lineage.